 Have you ever wondered if there are specific print marketing strategies for the home improvement sector?
 Is there the ‘right’ leaflet size, style, finish and design?
 Are there ways to reach people who will really benefit from your product or service, and are willing to pay for it?
 The answer to all of these questions is yes!
-For nearly a decade Mr Flyer has helped dozens of businesses just like yours to dramatically increase their business, so we have complied our most effective strategies into this dedicated blog for you.
+For nearly a decade, Mr Flyer has helped dozens of businesses just like yours to dramatically increase their business, so we have compiled our most effective strategies into this dedicated blog for you.

 Print marketing in a nutshell?